FabianTerhorst/coreclr-module/docs/articles/getting-started/async.md

 > [!TIP]
 > This way requires you to have Async module set up.
 See [Async](async.md) for more info.

-In order to get your async (safe) version of an entity, you need to call a ToAsync() method on it.
+In order to get your async (safe) version of an entity, you need to call the ToAsync() method on it.

 Here's a small example:
 ```cs